BigPolarBear1/factorization/README.md

 Update: Yea.. been thinking really hard about it to the point of massive headache.
 Just using those coefficients and that offset to garantuee common factors between x, x+offset and the coefficients is what you have to do...
 I just dont see another way.. but this approach is interesting and may actually work now.
 The key being that we can change that dangling -N at the end of our polynomial now with that offset..  so we can force it to share factors with the coefficients..

+key here is actually force it to share factors between coefficients and roots on both sides of the congruence resulting in more known factors then what SIQS for example is able to achieve* I see how it can be done now... let me start working towards something tomorrow... atleast get a first implementation ready that forces known factors on both sides simultainously.
+I also tried to get claude to understand my work, but it keep building a wrong model of what I'm trying to do.. which is good.. meaning it still completely sucks at math at a research level aside from writing code for known and documented things.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>